php-tui/php-tui/docs/content/docs/reference/widgets/RawWidget.md

 `PhpTui\Tui\Extension\Core\Widget\RawWidget`

 This widget allows you to write directly to the buffer through a closure.

-This widget allows you to write directly to the buffer through a closure.
 ### Example

 {{% terminal file="/data/example/docs/widget/rawWidget.html" %}}